-- The Dark Side of the Metaverse: - Cybersecurity and privacy threats - New attack vectors and surfaces - The Darkverse illegal and criminal activities in the Metaverse - o Anti-forensics techniques hackers can use in the Metaverse - Deception and deep fakes - o Deviant behavior (e.g., harassment, bullying, stalking, trolls) - o User surveillance, tracking, and censorship - o Adverse physical, mental, and emotional effects (e.g., addiction, technostress, psychoses, misuse, etc.) - The Bright Side of the Metaverse: - Novel and sustainable business models (e.g., meta-tourism) - User-centric monetization strategies - o Cost reduction, operational effectiveness, and improved firm performance - o Corporate training, distributed learning, collaboration, and improved team performance - o Knowledge creation, retention, and dissemination - Metaverse applications (meta-apps) for healthcare - Mental and physical health benefits (e.g., meta-fitness) - Opportunities for vulnerable populations (e.g., elderly, people with disabilities) - Governing the Metaverse: - o Intellectual property, copyright, and ownership - Data privacy, transparency, anonymity, and virtual identities - o New standards, regulations, compliance, and governance mechanisms - Hardware (e.g., haptics, trackers) and software (e.g., talent, asset management) ecosystems - o Complementary and enabling technologies (e.g., Blockchain, AI, NFT, XR, VR, AR, IoT, wearables) - Digital divide, accessibility, and diversity, equity and inclusion (DEI) - Digital personas, avatars, and virtual assets - Safeguarding and wellbeing of vulnerable populations
+- The Dark Side of the Metaverse: - Cybersecurity and privacy risks - Emerging attack vectors and surfaces - The Darkverse illegal and criminal activities in the Metaverse - o New anti-forensics techniques hackers can employ in the Metaverse - Deception and deep fakes - o Deviant behaviors such as harassment, bullying, stalking, and trolling - User surveillance, tracking, and censorship issues - Adverse physical, mental, and emotional effects (e.g., addiction, technostress, psychoses, misuse, etc.) - o Ethical considerations and dilemmas in the Metaverse - The Bright Side of the Metaverse: - o Innovative and sustainable business models (e.g., meta-tourism) - User-centric monetization strategies - o Cost reduction, operational effectiveness, and enhanced firm performance - o Corporate training, distributed learning, collaboration, and team performance improvements - Knowledge creation, retention, and dissemination strategies - Metaverse applications (meta-apps) for healthcare - Mental and physical health benefits (e.g., meta-fitness) - Opportunities for vulnerable populations (e.g., elderly, people with disabilities) - Governing the Metaverse: - o Intellectual property, copyright, and ownership - o Data privacy, transparency, anonymity, and virtual identities - o Establishment of new standards, regulations, compliance, and governance mechanisms - Evolving hardware (e.g., haptics, trackers) and software (e.g., talent, asset management) ecosystems - Organizational implications of spatial computing - o Complementary and enabling technologies (e.g., Blockchain, AI, NFT, XR, VR, AR, IoT, wearables) - Digital divide, accessibility, and diversity, equity, and inclusion (DEI) - Managing digital personas, avatars, and virtual assets - Safeguarding and promoting the well-being of vulnerable populations - o The convergence of AI and the Metaverse

-The minitrack aims to provide IS scholars a venue to share their research that rigorously addresses the aforementioned points.
-We hope to attract scholars from a range of disciplines and high-quality papers to form three sessions.
-Selected papers are going to have a fast-track submission opportunity in the Journal of Intellectual Capital.
+The minitrack aims to provide IS scholars with a venue to share their research that rigorously addresses the abovementioned points.
+We hope to attract scholars from a range of disciplines and high-quality papers to form two sessions.
+Selected papers are going to have a fast-track submission opportunity at the Journal of Intellectual Capital.